Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness

-The main goal of this paper is to provide physically motivated, radiation conditions that imply uniqueness for open wave-guides.
-We first describe the mathematical model we use for an open wave-guide in $\bbR^d:$ imagine a collection of dielectric, non-conducting, non-magnetic, `pipes,' which interact in a compact region of space, and are asymptotic to disjoint straight lines as they head off to infinity, see Figure~\ref{WaveGuides}.
-Within the pipes the permittivity is spatially dependent, whereas in the exterior region it assumes a constant positive real value.
-We work in the time-harmonic setting, with solutions of the form $e^{-if t}u(x)$ for an $f>0.$ If $\epsilon_1$ denotes the permittivity outside of the dielectric network, then $k^2=\epsilon_1f^2$ is the `free space' wave number.
+The main goal of this paper is to provide physically motivated radiation conditions that imply uniqueness for open wave-guide networks.
+In this section we describe the mathematical model we use for an open wave-guide network in $\bbR^d:$ as described in Section~\ref{sec1}, imagine a collection of dielectric, non-conducting, non-magnetic, `pipes,' which interact in a compact region of space, and are asymptotic to disjoint straight lines as they head off to infinity, see Figure~\ref{WaveGuides}.
+Within the pipes, contained in $\Omega,$ the permittivity is spatially dependent, whereas in the exterior region it assumes a constant positive real value, $\epsilon_1.$ As the solution to the underlying wave equation, \eqref{eqn3.201}, is time harmonic, taking the form $e^{-ift}u(x),$ the `free space' wave number is $k^2=\epsilon_1f^2.$

 We next describe the channel regions.
 As in the introduction, fix a finite set of asymptotic directions $\cC=\{v_{\alpha}:\:\alpha\in\cA\}\subset\pa\overline{\bbR^d}\simeq S^{d-1}$, and for each $\alpha$, denote by $P_{\alpha}$ the orthogonal projection onto the orthocomplement of $v_\alpha$.
 Following standard conventions in $N$-body scattering theory, we write